 We are often seeing electric forklifts simply outperforming their gas counterparts.
 Electric lifts have automatic braking technology, leading to reduced wear while also reducing fatigue for operators.
 Three-wheel electric forklifts also turn on a tighter radius than gas lifts and have advanced tire technology.
 This leads to a more responsive machine, which means fewer accidents and more productivity.

-Electric forklift technology and popularity grows by the day, but electric forklifts are not the solution for every application.
+Electric forklift technology and popularity grow by the day, but electric forklifts are not the solution for every application.
 Let’s review some of the common disadvantages of electric forklifts.

 Higher Upfront Cost